Sonal-7308/CBTCIP/README.md

 Timer with auto-submit functionality
 Session closure and logout

-BankY 💰
+Task-3.BankY 💰
-Description: BankY is a simulation of a basic banking system that allows users to create accounts, deposit and withdraw funds, and transfer funds between accounts.
+BankY is a simulation of a basic banking system that allows users to create accounts, deposit and withdraw funds, and transfer funds between accounts.
 This project explores fundamental concepts of object-oriented programming, data persistence, and basic transaction handling.

 Features ✨
 Account creation